-Common questions about parking tickets, appeals, deadlines, and how Parking Mate AI works.
+Common questions about parking tickets, appeals, deadlines, and how Parking Mate UK works.

 What types of parking tickets can you help with?

-Parking Mate AI is designed for private parking charges, council PCNs, later reminder letters, debt recovery correspondence, and some court-stage paperwork where relevant.
+Parking Mate UK is designed for private parking charges, council PCNs, later reminder letters, debt recovery correspondence, and some court-stage paperwork where relevant.

 How much does it cost?